Business Finance

 For example, an art museum or animal rehabilitation group can sell tickets to the general public.
 The art museum might also sell tickets for fundraising galas and summer camp activities for kids.
 Meanwhile, the animal rehabilitation center can fundraise through events like goat yoga, with the proceeds supporting the food and medication needed for their animals.

 Not every nonprofit has a donor-facing experience, however.
 Many homeless shelters and child advocacy groups rely instead on grants and donations from benefactors and businesses.
 While every nonprofit is different, most charities rely on individual donations to stay open.
-It’s estimated that up to 70% of income for nonprofits comes from individual giving.
+It’s estimated that over 80% of income for nonprofits comes from individual giving.

 Whenever you propose a new fundraising opportunity or activity, consider which category the development efforts fall under.
 This may determine how you can spend the money and the target ROI expected for your efforts.